-- Impact real social change
+- Impact social change through innovative project design and implementation

-- Work collaboratively and across disciplines in pursuit of a common goal
+- Work collaboratively and across disciplines

 - Embrace holistic, service-oriented approaches to health